 The major hotel programs all have different policies when it comes to being able to combine points across accounts.
-I’ve written in the past about the policies of Hilton Honors and Marriott Bonvoy.
+Separately, I’ve covered the policies of Hilton Honors and Marriott Bonvoy.
 I’d say Hilton’s policy is by far the most generous, as you can instantly transfer points to any member online, and you can transfer up to 500,000 points and receive up to two million points per account per calendar year.

 However, I’d argue that World of Hyatt isn’t too far behind, with its little known option for combining points.
-In this post I wanted to look more closely at how that works, because I just used this feature myself.
+In this post, I’d like to look more closely at how that works, as this is a feature I use fairly frequently.

 In this post: